mattragoza/BIOST2041/data-analysis-6/two_sample_means.md

 **Figure 1.** Histogram of change in headache severity score from baseline to 1 year.

-It seems likely based on the distribution seen in Figure 1 that the mean headache severity decreased at 1 year compared to the baseline, but we can perform a test to evaluate this.
+It seems likely based on the distribution seen in Figure 1 that there was a change in mean headache severity at 1 year compared to the baseline, but we can perform a test to evaluate this.
 The parameter we are interested in is the population mean change in headache severity score.
-The null hypothesis is that the population mean difference in headache severity is zero, and the alternative hypothesis is that the population mean difference in headache severity is less than zero.
+The null hypothesis is that the population mean difference in headache severity is equal to zero, and the alternative hypothesis is that the population mean difference in headache severity is not equal to zero.

 Since we have two measurements from the same observational units (patients at two different points in time), we know that the two samples